 Bill Weinstock has over 40 years of in-depth experience in design, master planning, and project/construction management of large water and wastewater infrastructure projects.
-Of those 40 years, 21 of them were with Parsons Corporation servicing as Senior Project and Construction Manager on several water projects worldwide, employing his extensive expertise in large diameter water pipelines, pumping stations, metering vaults, storage/reservoirs, earth-fill dams, intake structures; as well as in boring and jacking; tunneling and micro-tunneling facilities and other large water and wastewater infrastructure projects.
+Of those 40 years, 21 of them were with Parsons Corporation serving as Senior Project and Construction Manager on several water projects worldwide, employing his extensive expertise in large diameter water pipelines, pumping stations, metering vaults, storage/reservoirs, earth-fill dams, intake structures; as well as in boring and jacking; tunneling and micro-tunneling facilities and other large water and wastewater infrastructure projects.

 - Project Engineer and Construction Manager for the City of Corona wastewater treatment plant improvements and recycled water project “A”